lai-consortium/lai-consortium.github.io/content/authors/lorenzo/_index.md

   - Scientific Board
 ---
 # Biography
-Dr. Lorenzo Faggioni is a radiologist and assistent professor at The University Hospital of Pisa.
+Dr. Lorenzo Faggioni is a radiologist and assistant professor at The University Hospital of Pisa.

 **Education and employment**
 • MD degree in Medicine and Surgery (2004) and board certification in Diagnostic and